 - If abortion is going to be legal, the government should provide Nigerian doctors with better training on safe abortions.

 - The Nigerian government should promote the number of antenatal clinic doctors and encourage women to utilized skilled birth health care providers in the state government-owned health facilities.
+These are the healthcare challenges in Nigeria.
+The distribution of healthcare facilities are uneven.

 Nursing Implications and Considerations